neuropoly/slicer-manual-annotation/README.md

 - BIDS - Brain Imaging Data Structure
 - GUI - Graphical User Interface
 - QC - Quality Control

+## Rationale

+* Manual segmentation and classification tasks are required in the research setting related to medical imaging artificial intelligence tool development
+* An open-source solution for such tasks would better benefit the research setting
+* Actual open-source solutions that enable imaging viewing and annotation are not optimal from an end-user standpoint (especially from various background), increasing the already high burden of manual segmentation and classification tasks
+* A workflow aimed to efficiently navigate through a dataset while performing manual segmentation / correction, including revision steps and robust annotation consistency assessment is crucial for handling large amount of data and provide the best ground-truth references segmentation as possible.

+**Module specific functions (in details) **

 This module has been adapted to perform several tasks.
 Among other things, it allows the user to: